abarchi/git-continuous/Rewriting-History/README.md

 In cases where you specify "edit" on more than a single line when calling "git rebase -i", you will be prompted to amend each of the commits one at a time.

 > NOTE :
+>
 > ORIG_HEAD points to the original commit before rebase actually takes place.
+>
 > This may come in handy especially when you accidentally issue a rebase.
+>
 > You can restore the previous history state by executing a rebase to ORIG_HEAD.

 ### Merge --squash

 So when you got your repository, your branch master and few commits you can log your commits :

-**Now, we are going to squash commits from the "issue1" branch to a single commit and merge it into the master branch !**
+**Now, we are going to squash commits from a second branch to a single commit and merge it into the master branch !**

 First of all, create a second branch named "my-awesome-feature" and create a few commits from a fake text file.